andreimartin28/Python-Full-Course-for-Beginners-by-Mosh/README.md

 # Python Full Course for Beginners by Mosh
- all the files i've worked in
+These are all the files I have worked in while making the course, and learning all the stuff it had to offer.